cookiejar/cookietemple/docs/available_templates/available_templates.rst

 Release drafter automatically includes references to all PRs made to the default branch and a description of what this PR was about (basically the PRs title) in a release draft on GitHub.
 Per default, the release drafter of cookietemple's templates has been configured to distinguish between two main categories: Features and Fixes.
 Every PR that was made from a branch called either feature/ (for Features) or fix/ (for Fixes) will automatically be grouped into those categories and be labelled automatically.
 If no category was found, the changes will be grouped into a common Changes category.
+See also :ref:`_release_drafter_workflow`.

 How do I add a new template?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^